Nalin7parihar/AI-Code-Snippet-Analyzer/README.md

 ### 🔧 Frontend
 - JavaScript – Core language for interactive UI
-- CSS – For styling and responsive design
+- Tailwind CSS – For styling and responsive design
 - **Next.js** – For building the UI with server-side rendering support

 ### 🧠 Backend